 If you're interested in paper gold investment and don't already have something else lined up, this is probably what you'll go for.

 Also known as Blackrock's silver ETF, iShares bears a lot of resemblance to SPDR.
 There's the SLV moniker, though you might not see it used as often as you will that of GLD.

 It has a big-name custodian in the form of JPMorgan Chase and, like SPDR, provides exposure entirely to silver by tracking spot price and backing its stock with silver bullion.

 Having been on the market since 2006, it has almost two decades of smooth running behind it.
 How great this is relative to the precious metals market is, again, up to the investor.

-For owners of silver bullion, 16 years isn't that big of a stretch to marvel over, and excessively doing so might make them remind you how feeble paper assets are.
+For owners of bullion, 16 years isn't that big of a stretch to marvel over, and excessively doing so might make them remind you how feeble paper assets are.

 The amount of silver it holds can vary depending on market conditions, amount of investors and so on, but is generally considerably lesser than that of GLD with a fund value of around $11 billion.

 We've grouped these two together because of several reasons.
 Aberdeen Standard Physical Platinum Shares ETF is the top "pure" platinum , holding $1 billion in platinum bullion in vaults across Europe.